SusyQinqinYang/WhoRepresentsYou/README.md

 ## Deployment

-This can be deployed using AWS.
+This has been deployed by using AWS.

 ## Built With